akd13/MA4270/README.md

-# MA4270:Data Modeling and Computation
+# MA4270 : Data Modeling and Computation